ska-telescope/ska-src-chsrc-gitops/docs/procedures/services/alerting.md

 ## Editing or updating an existing alert
 ArgoCD provisioned alerts cannot be directly edited.
 Instead the alert can be exported with modifications (see image)
 ![](../../images/alerting/grafana-export-modify.png)
-This will open a form that allows for changed to be made prior to an export.
+This will open a form that allows for changes to be made prior to an export.
 The exported yaml can then be used to overwrite the original settings in the above mentioned `grafana-alerts.yaml` file.

 ## Silencing an alert